mineo333/mineo333.github.io/_posts/2021-10-26-what-is-qogchamp.md

 ## What's next?

 Over the next few posts, I hope to delve deep into the history of QogChamp as well as explaining what it does and how it gets it done.
-This entire series will most likely be a combination of story telling as well as technical explanation.
+This entire series will most likely be a combination of story telling as well as technical explanation on the inner workings of QogChamp.